Body dysmorphic disorder (BDD) is an anxiety disorder related to body image.

-Many people with BDD do not seek help as they are worried that people will judge them, or think they are vain.
-This means that many people are likely to experience BDD for a long time before seeking help.
+Many people with BDD do not seek help because they are worried that people will judge them or think they are vain.
+This means that many people with BDD are likely to experience it for a long time before seeking support.

 What are the common signs of BDD?

-Some people with BDD also experience an eating problem, but not all people with eating problems will have BDD.
-(See .)
+Some people with BDD experience an eating disorder but not all people with eating disorders have BDD.